darthrellimnad/evergreen-functional-fe-web-app/README.md

 ## Introduction

-Front End (FE) coding for web applications that manage state, interact with remote data and handle UI updates on a client device with javascript (JS) can be deceptively difficult, especially if quality is a concern.
+Front End (FE) coding for web applications that manage state, interact with remote data and handle UI updates on a client device with JavaScript (JS) can be deceptively difficult, especially if quality is a concern.
 Doing so with just the evergreen web standard technologies (HTML, CSS and JS) can be harder, but we've proven it doable... even if not always wise or necessary for most web projects.

 Anyone can do this and learn it with minimal technological or capital investment.
 The only limiting factors are our abilities to learn and educate others.